khjde1207/khjde1207.github.io/datas/readme/readme_en.txt

 10. If there is a jarring sentence when listening to TTS, work it out:
-  - If the original can be modified, please change it to a batch modification.
+  - If it doesn't matter if the original is modified, please change it to the [Collective Modification] function.

   - After the change, the backup file will remain in my library, so if you accidentally modify it, you can recover it again.